F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

 ```
 steamcmd +login anonymous +force_install_dir /home/steam/valheim +app_update 896660 validate +quit
 ```
-Next enter `sudo su - steam` to sign in as the steam account
+Next enter `sudo su - steam` to sign in as the steam account.

-Next you need to type `cd valheim` to get to the server folder
+Next you need to type `cd /home/steam/valheim` to get to the server folder.

 Now you are done!
 Verify that your `start_server.sh` file still look right.
 (You can do `nano start_server.sh`) If it doesn't look right, you can update it or upload the backup you saved.

-Now you can start your server by doing `./start_server.sh`
+Now you can start your server by doing: `./start_server.sh`

 # Congratulations you are done!